Ali Zare Ghanat Nowi: Film career

 In 2000, Zare pursued his ambition to be a director by making HandiCrafts in Fars Province.
 It was a 13-part TV documentary about local people making handicrafts.
 It used folklore music while showing their handicrafts.
 Following this, Zare wrote and directed his first short film Paeeze Khakestari (2000) meaning Gray Autumn.
 It tells the story of a man who has been lost for four years and has lost his memory.
 Now he faces some familiar surroundings, until the reason of his lost and losing his memory is discovered.
 In the same year, Zare helped in directing and editing Mosabegheh Delavar Mardane Fat'h, (Gallant Guys Conquer) a 52-part TV match with military members participating to gain more score and win.

 In 2001, Zare was busy as the editor of Jahan Nama (World View).
 It was a 52-part documentary about fantastic places worldwide with a different editing method which he himself did the sounding too.
 That year he also released his second short film.
 Barandegan Chizi Nemibarand (Winners Win Nothing), written and directed by him, and it has a story about a soldier who has come back from the war as a shell-shocked ill man.
 He is still in the mindset of war then some filmmakers find him.
 Zare edited a short film called Vahe (2003) meaning Oasis.
-In 2004, he wrote and directed MIT, an industrial documentary that revolved around introducing an educational package called MIT in a university.
+In 2004, he wrote and directed MIT.
+This industrial documentary revolved around introducing an educational package called MIT in a university.

 In 2006 Zare directed and wrote a video art: Makoo.
-The story is about three women in different times and different social classes that each woman seems to continue the life process of the previous.
+The story is about three women in different times and different social classes, and each woman seems to continue life process of the previous.
 In 2008, he directed a documentary named Chahar Marge Yek Nevisandeh (Four Deaths of a Writer).
 It is the life of a writer showing how he dies four times in his works and the screenplay was written with the help of Shahriar Mandanipour.
 It was not until his release of Red Mind (2009) that he began to gain recognition out of Shiraz.
 Red Mind documentary which was produced, directed, and wrote all by himself, is based on Shahab al-Din Yahya ibn Habash Suhrawardi notes.
-The film tells the story of creating human, the eternal love between human and God, human descent, and love reincarnation in human.
+The film tells the story of creating humans, the eternal love between human and God, human descent, and love reincarnation in human.